danieledellacioppa/ACL-Assignments/Matthew-Gillman/archlinux-PGTap/why-pgTAP.md

-# PGTap installation on Archlinux
+# Why chosing PGTap?

 This is a document explaining why I've chosen pgTAP to test my database

 ## Frequently updated
 It's constantly maintained.
-Last update was on Dec the 5th 2021
+Last update was on Dec the 5th 2021.
+The last tool we were using is called dbFIT and got its last update in 2015.
+It was quite easy to learn how to use it but was lacking in functionality and needed JDBC which we would need to pay a licence for.

 ## Heavily documented
 Provides lots of features with a huge documentation to go through